 When Impossible Foods launched its ground “meat” for purchase in the grocery store, I knew it would be perfect for recreating my dad’s family meatball recipe.

-Note that this post was NOT sponsored by the Impossible™ company; however, I have found this to be the best product for the job.
+Note that this post was NOT sponsored by the Impossible™ company; however, I have found the impossible products to be the best for the job.

 I mean I love using chickpeas and lentils to make veggie balls, but it’s just not the same thing.

-If I was ever going to recreate that nostalgic flavor, legumes just weren’t going to cut it.
+If I was ever going to recreate the nostalgic savory flavors from the original recipe, legumes just weren’t going to cut it.

-My dad's original recipe called for the following: ground beef, egg, sliced white bread, whole milk, grated cheese, garlic, fresh parsley and black pepper.
+My dad's original recipe called for the following simple ingredients: ground beef, egg, sliced white bread, whole milk, grated cheese, garlic, fresh parsley and black pepper.

-To keep this vegan version as true to the original, I made the following swaps:
+To keep this version as true to the original family classic, I made the following swaps:

 - I used Impossible Burger ground "meat" in place of the ground beef.

-- I omitted the egg entirely instead of using a replacement.
-Upon testing, I found a vegan egg substitute wasn't necessary in this recipe.
+- I omitted the egg white and egg yolks entirely instead of using a replacement.
+Upon testing, I found that neither eggs nor a vegan egg substitute would be necessary when using the Impossible "meat."

-- Instead of wheat-based white bread, I used a gluten-free, vegan sliced bread instead.
-Of course, if you are not gluten-free, feel free to use non GF sliced bread if you'd like.
+- Instead of wheat-based white bread, I used a gluten-free sliced bread instead.
+Of course, if you are not gluten-free, feel free to use non GF sliced bread with wheat flour if you'd like.

 - In place of the whole milk, I used oat milk.
-However, you can use any plant-based milk of your choosing.
+However, you can use any plant-based milk of your choosing or dairy-based milk if you are not vegan or avoiding dairy.
 If you are using oat milk, be sure to check the label for a certified gluten-free brand if necessary.

 - I used vegan Parmesan-style shreds in place of the dairy-based grated cheese.
-You can use grated vegan Parmesan as well.
+You can use grated vegan Parmesan or dairy-based Parmesan cheese as well.

-- Garlic, parsley and black pepper all remained the same.
+- Garlic, parsley and black pepper all remained the same in this savory homestyle meatball seasoning blend.
+I find that fresh herbs bring the best flavor

 How to make these meatless meatballs